dogmatiq/dogma/README.md

 A **projection** is a unit of application logic that derives some specific portion of application state from the events that occur.
-This state is often referred to as a "read model".
+This state is often referred to as a "read model" or "query model", especially when employing the [CQRS] pattern.

 Projections receive event [messages](#message-and-message-handler) and do not produce messages of any kind.